 Without leadership, a business enterprise will eventually fail.
 Survival is possible without a strategy but seldom over the long haul.
 Great strategy with lousy execution isn’t worth the piece of paper it is written on.
 The consequence of these proclamations is obvious.
 Get it right, bring it all together and you have commercial magic.
-The glue that binds leadership, strategy, and execution is people – quality individuals at the board level, in the C-suite, in the office, on the factory floor, and in the field.
+The glue that binds leadership, strategy, and execution is people – quality individuals performing meaningful work at the board level, in the C-suite, in the office, on the factory floor, and in the field.

 Until the information age, companies needed scads of people to run machines in plants and warehouses all over the country.
 The assets their shareholders valued most were tangible.
 Today, 80% of the asset value of the S&P 500 is intangible.
 These assets cannot be seen, touched or physically measured.
 The knowledge economy appreciates the fact that trade secrets, trademarks, patents, knowledge and know-how are what matters.
 This is why they spend so much on research and development.
 Last year, the world’s top 20 R&D spenders dished out $153 billion.
 Eight of these companies participated in the healthcare sector, 7 were in software, computers or electronics, and 5 were automakers.